Find out what you need to remember when you organize a hackathon and what challenges you need to face when you do it remotely.

 helped new people to get RNTester from React-Native up and running.

 Once you have selected the task to work on, you’re ready to go, but you’re not limited to work just by yourself.
-What best worked for some of us was screen sharing session – one person was streaming code, while others were brainstorming on ideas to implement.
+What best worked for some of us was a screen sharing session - one person was streaming code, while others were brainstorming on ideas to implement.

 The hackathon was fruitful!
 We received positive feedback regarding the event from participants.
 Some of them were removing legacy context API or fixing API bugs in React Native core, some were contributing to community packages - detaching "doctor" command from React Native CLI or making sure that example app in react-native-maps is runnable.